“So Pharaoh said to Joseph, ‘I hereby put you in charge of the whole land of Egypt.'”

 So I prayed for others, and myself, and then began to read about Joseph.

 Now, to be clear, I’m not referring to Jesus’ earthly father, but instead, the Joseph of Genesis.
 A man who had something very special about him from the time he was young.
 I’m gonna skip ahead and talk about his position in Egypt, but the backstory is that his dad loved him very, very much–so much, that his brothers became jealous and sold him into slavery…He was a good kid, and this was not fair.

 Not very fair at all…but that’s okay, because God is fair, you’ll see.

 Eventually, Joseph had become a slave in the house of an Egyptian official named Potiphar.
 The Bible says, “The Lord was with Joseph and he prospered, and he lived in the house of his Egyptian master” (Genesis 39:2).

 Notice that God is still making crooked paths, straight, for Joseph–EVEN IN HIS TURMOIL.

 And because of that, his captor took notice: “When his master saw that the Lord was with him and that the Lord gave him success in everything he did, Joseph found favor in his eyes and became his attendant” (Genesis 39:3).
-Joseph’s heart was right, he loved God.
-Even the non-believer took notice to this, and couldn’t help but promote Joseph!
+Joseph loved God.
+Even the non-believer took notice of this, and couldn’t help but promote Joseph!